Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Dealing with unidentifiable dataset

 Therefore, we propose to merge similar nodes exhibiting minimal differences in their observation probabilities.
-We assume that each bias factor $\vt$ can be represented using an $F$-dimensional feature vector $\mX_{\vt}$ (namely bias features).
-We further assume that the more similar the vectors, the closer the corresponding observation probabilities.
-For instance, if positions are the only bias factors, we can consider the document rank as a 1-dimensional bias feature.
-It is reasonable that documents with similar positions will have similar observation probabilities.
+Suppose each bias factor $\vt$ can be represented using a feature vector $\mX_{\vt}$ (namely bias features).
+We further assume that vectors with greater similarity correspond to closer observation probabilities.
+As a simple example, we can consider the number of positions as a 1-dimensional bias feature, since it is reasonable that documents in proximate positions will exhibit similar observation probabilities.